Don’t toss a crop for loss. Because there’s something to get out of it! GrowScripts is interested. We want the “stuff” not useable! For any reason!

-Additionally, many say that there is no part of the plant leftover in the Hemp industry; we agree 100%!
-Others say hemp waste is inevitable, and that there has to be a way implemented to deal with it.
-Some states have put actions in place and are definitive about how growers can dispose of “waste” properly… Our goal is to help the process and form relationships where we all can win.
+Additionally, many in the industry say that there is no part of the plant leftover.
+We agree 100%!
+Others say hemp waste is inevitable.
+Moreover, some say there has to be a way implemented to deal with it.
+Likewise, some states have even put actions in place.
+States are definitive about how growers can dispose of waste “properly.”
+As a result, our goal is to work direct with growers for a portion of success.
+Not complete destruction of a crop.

 - CBD Hemp Biomass – the type used for CBD production

-- Fiber Hemp Biomass – the type used for alternative use
+- Fiber Hemp Biomass – the kind used for alternative use

-- plants pulled from production due to lackluster genetics;
+- Third, plants pulled from production due to lackluster genetics.

-In closing, we believe we uniquely have a way of recycling hemp biomass.
-If you would like to know more about our approach toward hemp waste, contact us by e-mailing firstname.lastname@example.org.
+Furthermore, if you would like to know more about our approach toward hemp, contact us by emailing email@example.com.

 New Guidance on Waste Disposal for Hemp Producers

 On January 15, 2021, the USDA published its final rule on US hemp production.
-The rule, which becomes effective on March 22, 2021, expands and formalizes previous guidance related to hemp waste disposal of noncompliant or “hot” crops (crops with a THC concentration above .3 percent).
-Importantly for the industry, the new disposal rules remove unduly burdensome DEA oversight and provides for remediation options.
+The rule, which became effective on March 22, 2021, expands and formalizes previous guidance on hemp waste disposal of non-compliant or “hot” crops (crops with a THC concentration above 0.3 percent).
+Importantly for the industry, the new disposal rules remove unduly burdensome DEA oversight and provide remediation options.

 USDA Approved Destruction Methods To Destroy Hemp Crops.